microsoft/msbuild-lab323-declarative-agent/lab/exercise-2-enhance-agent.md

 op deleteRepair is global.RepairsAPI.deleteRepair;

 ```
-Let’s also add a new conversation starter for creating a new repair item just after the first conversation start definintion.
+- Also add a new conversation starter for creating a new repair item just after the first conversation start definintion.

 ```typespec
 @conversationStarter(#{